Global News Morning: Global Regina

-Global News Morning on Global Regina airs weekdays from 6am to 9am local time.
-Global News Morning is hosted by Marney Blunt.
+Global News Morning on Global Regina airs weekdays from 6 am to 9 am local time.
+Global News Morning is hosted by Chantal Wagner from Saskatoon.
 Global News Morning (then Morning News) was launched in 2012 along with Morning News on Global Winnipeg and Global Saskatoon after Shaw Media promised to launch morning shows in these markets along with Global Toronto, Global Montreal, and Global Maritimes (Halifax).

 Global Saskatoon

-Global News Morning on Global Saskatoon airs weekdays from 6am to 9am local time.
-Global News Morning on Global Saskatoon is hosted by Chris Carr with Chantal Wagner as weather specialist.
+Global News Morning on Global Saskatoon airs weekdays from 6 am to 9 am local time.
+Global News Morning on Global Saskatoon is hosted by Chantal Wagner.
 Global News Morning was launched in 2012 along with Global News Morning on Global Winnipeg and Global Regina after Shaw Media promised to launch morning shows in these markets along with Global Toronto, Global Montreal, and Global Maritimes (Halifax).

 Global Winnipeg

 Global News Morning on Global Winnipeg airs weekday mornings from 6:00 AM to 9:00 AM.
 It was simulcast on CJBN Kenora, until its closure in early 2017.
-It debuted on February 6, 2012 and featured the only television news helicopter in Winnipeg, SkyView 1, which has since been grounded.
+It debuted on February 6, 2012, and featured the only television news helicopter in Winnipeg, SkyView 1, which has since been grounded.
 Global News Morning is anchored by Gabrielle Marchand and Corey Callaghan as a field reporter.
-Long-time weather specialist Mike Koncan announced on November 25, 2016 that he would be leaving Global News Morning to begin presenting the weather on Global News at 6 and Global News at 10.
-Adriana Zhang joined the show on March 6, 2017 as the new weather specialist, where she stayed until December 21, 2018 when she left Global Winnipeg for CTV Calgary.
-On April 5, 2019 Shannon Cuciz announced on her Instagram that the following week would be her last.
-Her final newscast aired on April 12, 2019, Malika Karim took over interm hosting duties for the next six months.
+Long-time weather specialist Mike Koncan announced on November 25, 2016, that he would be leaving Global News Morning to begin presenting the weather on Global News at 6 and Global News at 10.
+Adriana Zhang joined the show on March 6, 2017, as the new weather specialist, where she stayed until December 21, 2018, when she left Global Winnipeg for CTV Calgary.
+On April 5, 2019, Shannon Cuciz announced on her Instagram that the following week would be her last.
+Her final newscast aired on April 12, 2019, Malika Karim took over interim hosting duties for the next six months.
 Global News Morning (then Morning News) was launched in 2012 along with Morning News on Global Regina and Global Saskatoon after Shaw Media promised to launch morning shows in these markets along with Global Toronto, Global Montreal, and Global Maritimes (Halifax).